ExaScience/elprep/README.md

 ## Description

 The elprep command requires two arguments: the input file and the output file.
 The input/output format can be .sam, .bam. or .cram.
-To use .bam or .cram, SAMtools must be installed. elPrep determines the format by looking at the file extension. elPrep also allows to use /dev/stdin and /dev/stdout as respective input or output sources for using unix pipes.
+To use .bam or .cram, SAMtools must be installed. elPrep determines the format by looking at the file extension. elPrep also allows to use /dev/stdin and /dev/stdout as respective input or output sources for using Unix pipes.
 When doing so, elPrep assumes the input and output are in .sam format.

 The elprep commandline tool has three types of command options: filters, which implement actual .sam/.bam/.cram manipulations, sorting options, and execution-related options, for example for setting the number of threads.
 For optimal performance, issue a single elprep call that combines all filters you wish to apply.